When you are a night owl, you constantly suffer from the world that seems to have been created by early birds exclusively for early birds.

-The first thing I do every morning is checking my sleep score.
+The first thing I do every morning is check my sleep score.

 Usually, a low score means bad sleeping and vice-versa.
 Which in turn results in a harder wake-up and not the best feeling for the rest of the day.
 Sometimes even leads to a headache.

 Generally, that should go in hand with cortisol and train me to avoid such behavior.
-Cortisol is a hormone of stress, pain, and other signs of bad feeling that our brain uses like a stick to beat us.
+Cortisol is a hormone of stress and pain that our brain uses like a stick to beat us.